 One of our newest clients at Argentum is a super sharp life-long learner.
-As the co-founder of a business that is breaking ground in a brand new category (and kicking butt), she’s interested in understanding more about consumers and human nature in general.
+As the co-founder of a business that is breaking ground in a brand new category (and kicking butt), and she’s interested in understanding more about consumers and human nature in general.
 So I put together some resources to help her.

-Being a skilled “observer of humans” is one of the tools I use to help my clients think smarter about their customers.
-There are four books I’ve read that have helped me in my own efforts to better understand human behavior.
+In addition to being a skilled “observer of humans,” one of the key tools I use to help my clients think smarter about their customers, there are four books that have helped me in my own efforts to better understand human behavior.

-1. Power of Habit: Why We Do What We Do in Life and Business, Duhigg
+1. Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg

 provides a fascinating glimpse into the way habits influence human behavior.
 You can read my earlier blog post

-It includes a link to an excerpt from the book as well as a link to an NPR interview with the author.
+about the book, which includes links to an excerpt from the book as well as a link to an NPR interview with the author.

-2. Made to Stick: Why Some Ideas Survive and Others Die – Heath & Heath
+2. Made to Stick: Why Some Ideas Survive and Others Die by Heath & Heath

 If you want to understand how to make your brand stickier and maybe even generate better Word-of-Mouth, this book

 is for you!
-When I was working with Procter & Gamble’s Tremor/Vocalpoint group on developing strategic consumer insights to drive Word-of-Mouth, they strongly recommended that I read this book.
+When I was working with Procter & Gamble’s Tremor/Vocalpoint group to develop strategic consumer insights to drive Word-of-Mouth, they strongly recommended that I read this book.

 I prefer it to Macolm Gladwell’s The Tipping Point

-3. Switch: How to Change When Change is Hard, Heath & Heath
+3. Switch: How to Change When Change is Hard by Heath & Heath

-about this book, too, and the post also includes an excerpt.
+about this book, too, and the it includes a link to an excerpt.

 While Made to Stick is my go-to Word-of-Mouth book, Contagious

 is also interesting if you’re looking to learn more.
-This is an
+Inc.

-yet, it’s next up on my list of business books.
-It’s come highly recommended from my colleagues in the Polsky Entrepreneurial Center at University of Chicago’s Booth School of Business.
+is next up on my list of business books to read.
+It comes highly recommended from my colleagues in the Polsky Entrepreneurial Center at University of Chicago’s Booth School of Business.